The Home Team: History

 In March 2023, The Home Team signed to Thriller Records.
-In late 2023, the band supported Don Broco on their The Amazing Things North America Tour along with Skyler Acord, The Color 8, and Ryan Oakes.
+In late 2023, the band supported Don Broco on their "The Amazing Things North America Tour" along with Skyler Acord, The Color 8, and Ryan Oakes.
 On October 13, 2023, to promote this tour Don Broco released a single "Birthday Party (Party in the U.S.A.
 Remix)" featuring all the tourmates.

-On November 29, 2023, Brian Butcher was announced as a fill-in vocalist for all the farewell shows of the band Issues which took place in January of 2024.
+On November 29, 2023, Brian Butcher was announced as a fill-in vocalist for all the farewell shows of the band Issues which took place in January 2024.

-On July 12, 2024, The Home Team released their third studio album, The Crucible of Life, produced by Skyler Acord and Ty Acord.
-In Fall of 2024, the band toured US supporting Neck Deep, and in December of 2024, played a sold out UK tour.
+On July 12, 2024, The Home Team released their third studio album, The Crucible of Life, produced by Zach Jones with co-writing from Skyler Acord and Tyler Acord.
+In Fall of 2024, the band toured the US supporting Neck Deep, and in December of 2024, played a sold out UK tour.
 In February of 2025, The Home Team toured the UK supporting State Champs along with Broadside.
+In Spring of 2025, the band toured the US supporting Dance Gavin Dance on the "Return Of The Robot Tour".

 On June 13, 2025, The Crucible of Life (Deluxe Edition), with an extended version of "All Squeezed Out", and three more additional songs, including a new single "Worthy", was released.
-In September of 2025, the band is set to play their first shows in Japan, and support Mayday Parade during the Australian leg of their Three Cheers for 20 Years Tour.
+In September of 2025, the band played their first shows in Japan and Australia supporting Mayday Parade on their "Three Cheers for 20 Years Tour".

+In late 2025, the band toured the US on their headliner "The Crucible of Life Fall Tour 2025" with support from Arrows in Action and Makari.

+On November 15, 2025, The Home Team performed at Warped Tour Orlando 2025.

 Style

 The Home Team describe their style as "heavy pop".
-Although the band is primarily influenced by pop punk and metal, they have incorporated elements from various other genres such as R&B, pop music, funk, hip-hop and J-rock into their music.
+Although the band is primarily influenced by rock and metal, they have incorporated elements from various other genres such as R&B, Pop, Funk, Hip-Hop and J-Rock into their music.

 In the review of The Home Team's third album, The Crucible of Life, Rachel Roberts of Kerrang wrote that the band "brings the risqué lyricism of Deftones into the world of springy pop-rock", and recommended The Home Team to the fans of Don Broco, The Maine, and Panic! at the Disco.

-The Home Team's influences include such acts as Chelsea Grin, Coheed and Cambria, Fall Out Boy, Jimmy Eat World, Panic! at the Disco, Circa Survive, The Receiving End of Sirens, Born Of Osiris and ERRA.
+The Home Team's influences include such acts as Fall Out Boy, Panic! at the Disco, All Time Low, State Champs, The Story So Far, I The Mighty, Coheed and Cambria, Jimmy Eat World, Circa Survive, The Receiving End of Sirens.